-Cindy Pánuco is a civil rights and employment attorney at Hadsell Stormer & Renick, LLP.
-Ms. Pánuco is the Immediate Past-President of the Mexican American Bar Association-one of the most prominent and largest Latina/o bar associations in the nation.
+Cindy Pánuco is a partner at Hadsell Stormer & Renick, LLP.
+In 2015, Ms. Pánuco served as the President of the Mexican American Bar Association-one of the most prominent and largest Latina/o bar associations in the nation.
 She was one of the youngest Presidents to lead the organization whose members include attorneys, judges, elected officials, law school students and business people of many ethnic backgrounds.

 At Hadsell Stormer, Ms. Pánuco represents clients in individual and class action cases at all stages of litigation.
 She litigates in both state and federal, trial and appellate courts.
 Since joining the firm, her successful litigation in major cases has protected the rights of employees, workers and the underrepresented.